(Disclosure: Some of the links below may be affiliate links)

-In the 1980s, inflation was really high.
+In the 1980s, inflation was high.
 For several years, it was at more than 10%.
-This is a really high rate.
+10% is a very high rate.
 Since 1992, inflation has been oscillating between two percent and five percent.
 It has only been negative for a few years.

-For comparison, here is the inflation in Switzerland for the same period of time:
+For comparison, here is the inflation in Switzerland for the same period:

-As you can see, Switzerland inflation rate has historically been significantly lower than in the United States.
-Since 1992, it always stayed between two percent and negative two percent.
+As you can see, Switzerland’s inflation rate has historically been significantly lower than in the United States.
+Since 1992, it always stayed between two percent and minus two percent.
 It has been negative several years in a row in the last ten years.
 These last few years, it has always been very low.

 Contrary to what a lot of people think, inflation can be negative.
-In that case, that means that the price of the things in the country are actually decreasing.
+In that case, that means that the price of the things in the country are decreasing.
 Negative inflation is also called deflation.
-This is a great thing for people living in the country.
-But it may not be a great thing for businesses of the country.
+Deflation can be a good thing for people living in the country.
+But it may not be a great thing for businesses in the country.
 In Switzerland, we had several years where inflation was negative in the last years.

-We will see later that while this seems a very good thing, it may not be the case for everybody.
-It can cause the bank yields to go down and can have negative effects on the economy.
+We will see later that while this seems an excellent thing, it may not be the case for everybody.
+It can cause the bank yields to go down and can have adverse effects on the economy.

-Knowing your personal inflation can be very useful to see where your expenses are going.
+Knowing your personal inflation can be beneficial to see where your expenses are going.
 If you have been tracking your expenses for a long time, you will have a lot of data to process!

 Causes of inflation

 One thing that can drive the price up is the increase in demand.
-For most things, the demand increase as the number of people increased.
-There is a finite resource of most things on earth and yet there are more and more people.
-This causes an increase in prices for some goods.
-Some goods also become suddenly more demanded, for many possible reasons.
+For most items, the demand increase as the number of people increased.
+There is a finite resource of most things on earth, and yet there are more and more people.
+An increase in demand causes an increase in prices for some goods.
+For many possible reasons, some goods also become suddenly more demanded.
 And, of course, this can also go the other way.
-If the demand for one good goes down, it is likely that its price will go down as well.
+If the demand for one good goes down, its price will likely go down as well.

-Not only can demand have an effect on price, but supply can also have an effect.
-Obviously, too much supply may drive the price down.
+Not only can demand affect the price, but supply can also affect it.
+Too much supply may drive the price down.
 On the other hand, limited supply can drive the price up.
-And sometimes, supply becomes more difficult, once again driving the price up.
+And sometimes, supply becomes more difficult, once again pushing the price up.
 As said before, many things exist in a finite supply.
 And it can become more and more difficult to gather more of them.

 One other possible reason is also that the government is printing too much money.
-If there is much more money, the value of the money decrease and thus the prices increase.
-This is generally extreme cases because the government will tend to avoid this situation.
-But there have been some extreme cases in the past.
-For instance, the currency in Germany after the first World War was almost not worth anything more.
-And recently there has been some very high inflation in Venezuela.
-These extreme cases are sometimes called hyper-inflation.
-This is never good!
+If there is much more money, the value of the money decrease and thus, the prices increase.
+It is generally extreme cases because the government will tend to avoid this situation.

-This can of course only happen when the currency is not backed by any physical assets.
-These currencies are called fiat currency and they are the most common today.
+Such a situation can only happen when no physical assets back the currency.
+These currencies are called fiat currency, and they are the most common today.
 In the past, most currencies were backed by gold.
 For instance, the dollar was backed by gold until Richard Nixon changed this policy in 1973.
 Currently, there are still a few small currencies backed by oil.
 In that case, there is another factor that can make the currency lose value or gain value.
 If the physical asset price varies, so does the price of the currency.
-And so do the prices of the goods purchased with this currency.
-This is more historical since you are probably not concerned with this fact.
+And so do the costs of the goods purchased with this currency.
+But these situations are more historical since you are probably not concerned with this fact.

 When there is inflation, there is also some pressure from employees to get raises in salary.
 That way, they can continue having the same purchasing power.
-Most companies will give a raise if inflation is strong.
-It will be most likely below the real rate.
+Most companies will give a salary raise if inflation is going up.
+But the increase will most likely be below the real rate.
 But it can still be a significant raise.
 However, now companies have to pay more.
 And often, to continue having a good margin, they increase their prices consequently.
 And this will drive inflation up once again.
-This is a bit of a vicious cycle.
-If there was no inflation and no raise, nothing would change.
+Inflation is a bit of a vicious cycle.
+If there were no inflation and no raise, nothing would change.
 But this is not the only reason, as we saw before.

 Consequences of inflation

 Some people are thinking that inflation is making them lose money.
-This is not really accurate.
-In fact, your money does not change.
+This point of view is not accurate.
+Your money does not change.
 You are just able to do less with the money as inflation plays its role.

 Also, some people believe that only money in the bank is subject to inflation.
 But this is entirely false.
-Money under your pillow is equally subject to inflation as the money on your bank account.
-In fact, it is even worse for the money under pillow since your bank gives you some interest while your pillow does not!
+Cash under your pillow is equally subject to inflation as the money on your bank account.
+It is even worse for the money under pillow since your bank gives you some interest while your pillow does not!
 If your pillow gives you interest, please tell me about it!

 So the main consequence is that your hard-earned money is allowing you to purchase less and less.
 You are losing purchasing power.
-This is quite sad.
+Losing purchasing power is quite sad.
 You probably worked very hard for that money!

 Inflation can also have some positive effects.
 We do not talk a lot about them since most people focus on the negative side, but they are there nonetheless.

 The first positive effect is for people holding assets that are subject to inflation.
 The best example is for a house.
-If there is a good inflation rate in the real estate market, your house will appreciate.
-If you sell it ten years later, you may have done a nice profit.
+If there is a good inflation rate in the real estate market, the value of your house will appreciate.
+If you sell it ten years later, you may have made a nice profit.
 But do not forget that if you need to buy a new one after you sold the first, you may also need to buy it at a higher price.

 The second positive effect is for the economy.
 If the inflation rate is very low or negative, there is no difference between spending and saving.
 However, if there is higher inflation, spending can be seen as more efficient than saving since you bought something at a smaller price than you would have if you waited longer.
-This promotes spending in the entire country and thus helps the economy.
-This is why inflation is not always a bad thing.
-However, a very large inflation rate is not a good thing.
-In that case, people will start to stop spending, the economy will go worse and the price may increase even more consequently.
+Inflation promotes spending in the entire country and thus helps the economy.
+It is why inflation is not always a bad thing.
+However, a considerable inflation rate is not a good thing.
+In that case, people will start to stop spending, the economy will go worse, and the price may increase even more consequently.

 Relation to yield

-This is because the basic treasury yield is managed by federal banks.
-For instance, in the United States, this is decided by the Federal Reserve and in Switzerland, this is managed by the Swiss National Bank (SNB).
-They may decide to increase or decrease the yields based on the situation of the current economy.
+It is because federal banks manage the basic treasury yield.
+For instance, in the United States, this is decided by the Federal Reserve.
+In Switzerland, the Swiss National Bank (SNB) is responsible for these yields.
+They may choose to increase or decrease the yields based on the situation of the current economy.

 We saw before that inflation has several effects, some positive and some negative.
-The federal banks want to keep its rate in check and want to keep the economy running as good as possible.
+The federal banks want to keep their rate in check and want to keep the economy running as well as possible.
 Sometimes, this means they have to lower the yields or increase them.
 Most of the time, they want to make people spend more.
 Because this is good for the economy and a good economy is good for the people.
-Of course, there are many other factors that can make them change the yields, not only inflation.
-And increasing or lowering the yields can have big effects on the economy as a whole.
+Of course, many other factors can make them change the yields, not only inflation.
+And increasing or lowering the yields can have significant effects on the economy as a whole.